Introduction (House of Lords)

-Introduction is a ceremony in the House of Lords whereby new members are "introduced" to the existing membership.
+The introduction is a ceremony in the House of Lords of the United Kingdom by which a new member is "introduced" to the existing membership.
 Introductions in the Lords are more elaborate than those in the House of Commons.

 Origins

 Originally, the Sovereign created and invested new peers personally.
-The personal procedure, however, was abandoned during the 17th century, and in 1621 the House of Lords began the ceremony of introduction.
+The personal procedure, however, was abandoned during the 17th century, and in 1621, the House of Lords began the ceremony of introduction.
 The ceremony has evolved over the years, generally growing more complex.
 However, in 1998, the Select Committee on Introductions suggested several reforms, which were generally adopted.

 Introduced lords

 Ceremonial introductions were originally used for all new members of the House of Lords.
 However, in 1663, the House of Lords decided that peers who inherited a title did not need to be introduced.
 This applies to hereditary peers joining the House by virtue of by-elections under the House of Lords Act 1999.
 However, if hereditary peers receive life peerages, they must be introduced like any other life peer, unless they sat in the Lords before the House of Lords Act 1999.

 The Lords Spiritual (twenty-six bishops of the Church of England who sit in the House of Lords) are also introduced, though by a different ceremony, upon appointment.
-Also, if a Lord Spiritual is "translated" (transferred) to another see, they must be reintroduced.
+Also, if a Lord Spiritual is translated (transferred) to another see, they must be reintroduced.